architek/myfiles/README.rst

 ===========================

 Repository to store my dotfiles, desktop scripts and tyical packages I install on desktop machines.

-This repository uses git submodules extensively to link to other projects.
-It's also easier to maintain and update.
+Rather than copying and manually syncing with other projets, this repository uses git submodules extensively.

 Install
 -------